eProsima/DDS-Router/docs/rst/use_cases/vulcanexus_cloud.rst

 Vulcanexus Cloud
 ################

-*Vulcanexus* is an extended *ROS2* distribution provided by *eProsima* which includes additional tools for an improved user and development experience, such as *Fast-DDS-Monitor* for monitoring the health of DDS networks, or *micro-ROS*, a framework aimed at optimizing and extending *ROS2* toolkit to microcontroller-based devices.
+*Vulcanexus* is an extended *ROS 2* distribution provided by *eProsima* which includes additional tools for an improved user and development experience, such as *Fast-DDS-Monitor* for monitoring the health of DDS networks, or *micro-ROS*, a framework aimed at optimizing and extending *ROS 2* toolkit to microcontroller-based devices.

 Apart from plain LAN-to-LAN communication, Cloud environments such as container-oriented platforms have also been present throughout the |ddsrouter| design phase.
 In this walk-through example, we will set up both a *Kubernetes* (|k8s|) network and local environment in order to establish communication between a pair of ROS nodes, one sending messages from a LAN (talker) and another one (listener) receiving them in the Cloud.
+This will be accomplished by having a |ddsrouter| instance at each side of the communication.